Economics A Level

 In the second year, you learn about the economics of business behaviour.
 For example, you will study how firms make price and output decisions and how the behaviour of one firm is affected by the actions of another.
 You will also study global economics and consider issues such as trade, globalisation, and development.
 Furthermore, you will learn about the role of banks and financial markets in the global economy.

 Throughout the course you will develop knowledge of the main economic trends over the past 25 years and be able to compare recent and historical economic events.
 You will also be introduced to different economic thinkers and look at how these thinkers have influenced economic policy and debate.

-Assessment is by exam at the end of your second year.
+Assessment is through three written-based exams at the end of the second year of the course.